fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ```

 The Note objects have two fields: <i>content</i> containing the actual content of the note, and <i>date</i> containing the date and time the note was created.

-The server does not save new notes to a database, so new notes disappear when Heroku restarts the service.
+The server does not save new notes to a database, so new notes disappear when the server is restarted.

 ### AJAX